IanLeCorbeau/rcs-tools/README.md

 * `rci`: wrapper script around the `ci` command.
 Only takes file names as argument.
 As with the default `ci` command, will checkin one or more files.
-Afterwards, a log file and a diff between the latest and previous revisions will be created in `RCS/logs` and `RCS/diffs` respectively.
+It also passes the `-u` flag to ensure that a read-only copy of the file remains, as well as `-wUSERNAME`.
+After check in, a log file and a diff between the latest and previous revisions will be created in `RCS/logs` and `RCS/diffs` respectively.
 Will also sign file if `SIGN = true` in `.rcs.conf`.

-...to be continued...
+* `rco`: wrapper around `co`.
+Passes the `-l` file to lock the revision, as well as `-wUSERNAME`.
+If `VERIFY_SIG` is set to true, will verify the file's signature with signify before check out.